egeatmaca/AskTheDB/README.md

 ## Getting Started
 1. Clone the repository
+2. Copy `template.env` to `.env` and fill in the empty values
-2. Run `docker compose up` in the root directory
+3. Run `docker compose up` in the root directory
-3. Open `localhost:8501` in your browser
+4. Open `localhost:8501` in your browser